 1. Promote on Social Media

 With lots of non-essential businesses closing and events being canceled, people have more time to spend on social media platforms.
 As fans and potential listeners increase their time on social media, so should you.
 Although you may not be able to record music in the studio or perform live there are so many ways you can use social media to promote you and your music.
+While it’s challenging to host live events, alternative marketing avenues such as billboard ads can help boost your presence.

 Posting your music on Instagram, TikTok, Facebook are quick and easy ways to promote your music if you know what you’re doing.
 First, make sure your music accounts are public so it’ll be easier for new people to discover your music.
 Post snippets of new music in feed posts or stories and provide links to sites, such as Spotify and Apple Music.
 On TikTok, you can easily upload origins audio files by using the InShot – Video Editor app.
 You can also schedule posts in advance, via Hootsuite, for ease.